FrontEndFoxes/curriculum/workshop/mini3.md

 ![rainbows unicorns](./images/rainbows_unicorns.gif)

 It's really interesting to build Vue.js apps for mobile devices in the NativeScript playground.
 Now that you know how, what else can you build?
 Could you extend this app to create different lighting modes?

+## Author

+Made with ❤️ by Jen Looper